sybila/biodivine-sketchbook/README.md

 ### Building the app

-To build a release version of the app, run `npm run build`.
+To build a release version of the app, run `npm run tauri build`.
+It will create an installation bundle at `src-tauri/target/release/bundle/` (the exact path will be displayed at the end of the command's standard output).
 Note that the first build can take a few minutes as the application backend needs to be compiled.
 Subsequent builds should be a lot faster.
-To properly build the full installation file for the app, you can also use `cargo tauri build`.
-It will create an installation bundle at `src-tauri/target/release/bundle`.

 To start the application in debug mode, run `npm run tauri dev`.
 Note that upon startup, the application window can be unresponsive for a few seconds when using development mode.
 This is because the whole application is running in debug mode without any optimizations.
-This startup delay should be substantially reduced when using the release binaries produced by `npm run build`.
+This startup delay should be substantially reduced when using the release binaries produced by `npm run tauri build`.

 ### Static analysis, tests, documentation